 Choosing the card technology that best fits your business was already going to be challenging.
 But gone are the days when buying a security system meant that you only had to think about that one system.
 In our era of universal connectivity it’s essential to consider how a card system integrates with the rest of your security environment.

 In this article we’ll take a look at the leading card technologies on the market today.
 We’ll also highlight some of the access control platforms that Real Time Networks products can integrate with.
-Our RTNHub management system was designed from the ground up to work smoothly with all of them, and other major business and security platforms, like Verizon Connect fleet management, Windows Active Directory, C-Cure, and S2 Security.
+Our RTNHub management software was designed from the ground up to work smoothly with all of them, and other major business and security platforms, like Verizon Connect fleet management, Windows Active Directory, C-Cure, and S2 Security.

 We’ll start with the more simple systems better suited for lower security environments, and then move up to more advanced RFID card systems.